 Earth Science and Society

-Requirements for Concentration: 12 units to be distributed as follows, with specific courses chosen in consultation with the chair of the department and the student’s adviser, and with the approval of the department.
-(1) Three departmental survey courses that provide a firm grasp of the earth system, its people, and history (Geography 102, Global Geography; Geology 151, Earth, Environment, and Humanity; Geology 161, The Evolution of Earth and its Life); (2) a methods course selected from among Geography 220, Cartography: Making Maps with GIS, Geography 222, Geographic Research Methods, or Geography 224, GIS: Spatial analysis; (3) a sequence of three courses in geology including at least one at the 300-level; (4) a sequence of three courses in geography including at least one at the 300-level; (5) the senior seminar, Geography 302; (6) an optional interdisciplinary senior thesis (Geography 300) or an additional 300-level course in the department during the senior year.
+Requirements for Concentration: 12 units to include the following: (1) Three departmental survey courses that provide a firm grasp of the earth system, its people, and history (Geography 102, Global Geography; Earth Science 151, Earth, Environment, and Humanity; Earth Science 161, The Evolution of Earth and its Life); (2) a methods course selected from among Geography 220, Cartography: Making Maps with GIS; Geography 224, GIS: Spatial analysis; Geography 230, Geographic Research Methods; (3) a sequence of three courses in Earth Science including at least one at the 300-level; (4) a sequence of three courses in Geography including at least one at the 300-level; (5) Geography 304, or another senior seminar, or an optional interdisciplinary senior thesis (Earth Science and Society 300a.-301b.).
+Specific courses will be chosen in consultation with the student’s adviser and/or the chairs of the department.

-Senior-Year Requirements: Geography 300 (or another 300-level course), Geography 302.
+Senior-Year Requirements: Geography 304, or another senior seminar, or an optional interdisciplinary senior thesis (Earth Science and Society 300a.-301b.).
 Majors must write a senior thesis to be considered for departmental honors.

-Field Work: The department offers field work in geography and geology which can count towards the major at the 200-level.
+Field Work: The department sponsors field work in geography and earth science which can count towards the major at the 200-level.
 Summer geology field camp, an internship, independent study, or selected coursework taken during junior year study away from Vassar may be credited as field work.

 Advisers: Ms. Cunningham, Mr. Godfrey, Mr. McAdoo, Ms. Menking, Mr. Nevins, Ms. Schneiderman, Mr. Walker, Ms. Zhou.

-(Same as Geography 100 and Geology 100) As an introduction to the earth sciences and geography, this course combines the insights of the natural and social sciences.
-Geographers bring spatial analysis of human environmental change and its implications, while earth scientists contribute their skills and knowledge of the diverse natural processes shaping the earth’s surface.
-Together these distinctive yet complementary fields contribute to comprehensive understandings of the physical limitations and potentials, uses and misuses of the earth’s natural resources.
+(Same as Geography 100b, Environmental Studies 100b, and Earth Science 100b) As an introduction to the earth sciences and geography, this course combines the insights of the natural and social sciences.
+Geographers bring spatial analysis of human environmental change and its implications, while earth scientists contribute their skills and knowledge of the diverse natural processes shaping the earth's surface.
+Together these distinctive yet complementary fields contribute to comprehensive understandings of the physical limitations and potentials, uses and misuses of the earth's natural resources.
 Each semester the topic of the course changes to focus on selected resource problems facing societies and environments around the world.

 Two 75-minute periods.

-An original study, integrating perspectives of geography and geology.
-The formal research proposal is first developed in Geography 302, the senior seminar, and then is presented to a faculty member in either geography or geology, who serves as the principal adviser.
+An original study, integrating perspectives of geography and earth science.
+The formal research proposal is first developed in Geography 304, the senior seminar, and then is presented to a faculty member in either geography or earth science, who serves as the principal adviser.
 A second faculty member from the other respective discipline participates in the final evaluation.